 Alongside their international career, Quatuor Akilone reaches out to a wider audience, less accustomed to classical music concerts, thanks to the Concerts de Poche association and Musethica.

 They have been an Alumni member of the ECMA and an artist in-residence at Proquartet-CEMC since 2016, generation Spedidam and laureate of the Fondation Banque Populaire since 2017.
-They have been selected to take part in the Italian project Le Dimore del Quartetto.
+They have been selected to take part in the Italian network Le Dimore del Quartetto.
 Their first CD has been released in spring 2018 with Mirare.

 Ph.
 Anna Bied